Assistant Professor, earned her Masters Degree in Nursing, specializing as an Acute Care Nurse Practitioner, at Rush University of Chicago.

 Special nursing interests include community and public health nursing, clinical decision-making, nursing ethics, and holistic care with emphasis on prevention and health promotion.

-Other interests/hobbies include playing with her grandchildren Haley, Trey, and Addison; refinishing old furniture; sports - especially baseball; and anything outside, including hiking and camping.
+Other interests/hobbies include playing with her grandchildren Haley, Trey, Addison and Andrew; refinishing old furniture; sports - especially baseball; and anything outside, including hiking with her dog Gunner and camping.

-Other interests include playing tennis, traveling, cross-country skiing, enjoying the beautiful outdoors of Montana, and most importantly, spending time with her family and husband, Eric.
+Other interests include playing tennis, traveling, cross-country skiing, enjoying the beautiful outdoors of Montana, and most importantly, spending time with her family .

 Terri provides administrative support for the Department of Nursing, Terri is an alumni of Carroll College (1985) whose special interests include qigong, creative writing, reading, hiking, nature, holistic health and spirituality.
 She enjoys creating a more home-like and nurturing environment on the nursing floor.